Campus Protocols for Staying Healthy & Safe

 University of Michigan Face Covering Policy for COVID-19

 U-M requires all students, staff, faculty, and visitors to wear a face covering that covers the mouth and nose anywhere on U-M property (including the Ann Arbor, Dearborn and Flint campuses as well as properties off campus).
 This includes when inside buildings, outdoors and on U-M transportation.
 It is difficult to maintain distance from groups even while outdoors on a busy university campus, and so face coverings outdoors will help slow the spread of the virus.
+The complete face covering policy can be viewed here.

 Face Covering Non-Compliance Reporting